BattMoTeam/BattMo/Utilities/JuliaBridge/JuliaBridge.md

 #### Collecting results

-Because the paramter sweeps run in the background it can be hard to determine when the simulation is complete.
-The <code>sweep</code> method in <code>ServerManager</code> returns a [Matlab Futures](https://se.mathworks.com/help/matlab/ref/parallel.future.html) which runs in the background, continously checking if <code>/name/\<experiment name\>_output.json</code> exists.
+Because the parameter sweeps run in the background it can be hard to determine when the simulation is complete.
+The <code>sweep</code> method in <code>ServerManager</code> returns a [Matlab Futures](https://se.mathworks.com/help/matlab/ref/parallel.future.html) which runs in the background, continuously checking if <code>/name/\<experiment name\>_output.json</code> exists.
 When this file exists the Futures will read it.
 The <code>collect_results</code> method is a wrapper that simplifies collecting results based on this object.

 ## Making improvements